Boustan

 Boustan is a Lebanese-Canadian fast food restaurant chain in Montreal, Quebec.
 It was established in 1986.
-The name derives from the Persian word bōstān, meaning "garden", which has also been loaned into persian with the same meaning.
+The name derives from the Persian word bōstān, meaning "garden", which has also been loaned into Arabic with the same meaning.

 History

 Boustan was established in 1986 by Karim Saab, popularly known as "Mr. Boustan".
 Smaidi immigrated to Canada from Lebanon in the 1972, studied engineering at École Polytechnique de Montréal and worked for Philips before quitting to run Boustan full-time.
 It moved several times before settling in its final pre-franchise location, 2020A Crescent Street in downtown Montreal.

 Boustan has been frequented by, among others, former Prime Minister of Canada Pierre Elliott Trudeau and some of the rosters from the Montreal Canadiens and Montreal Alouettes.

 Smaidi put the restaurant up for sale in early 2011.
 He eventually sold the restaurant to George Hatzimargaritis and Mario Daigneault on March 25, 2012 for an undisclosed sum.